MAVProxyUser/P0VsRedHerring/README.md

 # P0VsRedHerring
-"Luckily, there are underground 0day exploits for FTPD for path traversal." #FakeNews #DotDotWontPwn
+"Luckily, there are underground 0day exploits for FTPD for path traversal." #FakeNews #DotDotWontPwn #JailBreak #DJI #Spark

 Don't leak this to anyone that won't appreciate it!